 49ers get Solomon Thomas, extra picks in 1st round of draft

-Lynch ended up with the player he would have taken with the second pick at No. 3 and plenty of extra loot to fill additional holes.
-Thomas is the third straight defensive lineman taken with San Francisco's top pick, following Arik Armstead in 2015 and DeForest Buckner last year.
+There were no off-field questions surrounding Thomas, who was the third straight defensive lineman taken with San Francisco's top pick, following Arik Armstead in 2015 and DeForest Buckner last year.

 Thomas has the versatility to play outside on the base defense where he is an elite run stopper and inside as a pass rusher in nickel situations.
 He had eight sacks and 15 tackles for loss last season at Stanford when he was named the top defensive lineman in the Pac-12.

-More AP NFL: http://pro32.ap.org and twitter.com/AP-NFL
+More AP NFL: http://pro32.ap.org and https://twitter.com/AP-NFL